ojosproject/cli/README.md

 ## Description

-A CLI tool for Ojos Project development.
+The Ojos CLI is a tool meant to help members of the Ojos Project at the University of California, Irvine.

 ### Features